geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 on a single line in the gene association file.
 If a reference has identifiers in more than one database, multiple identifiers for that reference can be included on a single line.
-For example, if the reference is a published paper that has a PubMed ID, the PubMed ID must be included; if the model organism database has its own identifier for the reference, that can also be included.
+For example, if the reference is a published paper that has a PubMed ID, the PubMed ID must be included; if the model organism database has its own identifier for the reference, that can also be included (e.g. `PMID:2676709|SGD_REF:S000047763`)

 Valid references are one of: PubMed, DOI, GO_REF, Agricola, MOD reference

-This field is mandatory, cardinality 1, >1; for cardinality >1 use a pipe to separate entries (e.g. PMID:2676709|SGD_REF:S000047763).
+This field is mandatory, cardinality 1, >1; for cardinality >1 use a pipe to separate entries.

 #### 6. Evidence code
 One of the codes from the [Evidence & Conclusion Ontology](http://www.evidenceontology.org), ECO.
 See the wiki linked from our [evidence code documentation](http://geneontology.org/page/guide-go-evidence-codes) for more information.

-This field is mandatory, cardinality 1
+This field is mandatory, cardinality 1.

 #### 7. With [or] From
 Also referred to as **With, From** or the **With/From** column